-Adaptive Physical Education
+PE-202 Adaptive Physical Education

-This physical education course is designed for students with disabilities to participate in recreational and fitness exercises.
+.5-2 Units: 27-108 hours of lab, per term, LR, DG, CSU, UC This physical education course is designed for students with disabilities to participate in recreational and fitness exercises.
 This course may be repeated with the instructor's approval.